-Figure 18.
-Application of the plume speed estimation method based on LFOV-mini-DOAS measurements.
-Previous page, above: Example of a single calculation showing positions of the time lag and additional information used for the wind speed measurement.
-Previous page, below: Extension of the method to a larger dataset.
-Above: Results of the calculations for the previous dataset, a mean value of 5.74±2.13 ms-1 (± 1σ) was obtained
+Figure 23.
+Application of the plume speed estimation method based on LFOV mini-DOAS measurements.
+Above: Example of a single calculation showing positions of the time lag and additional information used for the wind speed measurement.
+Middle: Extension of the method to a larger dataset.
+Below: Results of the calculations for the data set presented in the center, a mean value of 5.74±2.13 ms-1 (± 1σ) was obtained

-The time series of $SO_2$ emission rate measurements at Karymsky reveal two main degassing patterns:
+The time series of SO2 emission rate measurements at Karymsky reveal two main degassing patterns: